SamB/PackageThis/PackageThisGui/readme_changes.txt

 * Added Expand command in Tree menu to expand all sup nodes (no download)
 * Make the work directory <tempDir>\PackageThis\<dateTime>
 * Make the cache directory <tempDir>\PackageThis\cache -- We are attempting to cache downloads for next time

+>>>> Notes

+* Every tree node.tag points to a MtpsNode record
+* BeforeExpand node event --> If node.Nodes[0].tag = null then
+   we download topic info without downloading images & create the child nodes filling in their (MtpsNode)node.tag data.
+* BeforeCheck node event -> This time (if unchecked) we load content and download files and store them on disk.